 1. Breathing techniques.

-Breathing techniques are also known as rhythmic breathing, deep breathing, abdominal breathing, or diaphragmatic breathing.
+Breathing practices are also known as deep breathing, abdominal breathing, diaphragmatic or rhythmic breathing.
+Breath work is another term that can be associated with breathing techniques.

 Technique.
 Andrew Weil, M.D., is an internationally known integrative medicine physician who has promoted the use of breathing techniques for health.
 He states on his website, “Practicing regular, mindful breathing can be calming and energizing and can even help with stress-related health problems ranging from panic attacks to digestive disorders.”[49]

-Breathing techniques are considered mind-body interventions within complementary medicine and are used commonly for a variety of medical problems.
-For example, in the National Health Interview Survey of 2007, it was found that 24% of the adults surveyed with severe headaches/migraines, as well as 19% of adults with neurological conditions, used deep breathing exercises.[50]
+The NCCIH considers breathing exercises as a relaxation technique, which is a mind and body practice.
+They are used commonly for a variety of medical problems or to manage stress that can exacerbate symptoms.
+A meta-analysis of randomized-controlled trials found that engaging in breathwork was associated with lower levels of stress than control conditions.[286]
+In the National Health Interview Survey of 2007, it was found that 24% of the adults surveyed with severe headaches/migraines, as well as 19% of adults with neurological conditions, used deep breathing exercises.[50]

 Clinical applications.
 In some breathing techniques, the goal is to deepen the breath.
 Deep breathing is marked by expansion of the abdomen rather than the chest when breathing, as opposed to shallow breathing.
 Shallow breathing, also known as thoracic or chest breathing, is the drawing of minimal breath into the lungs, usually by drawing air into the chest area using the intercostal muscles.
 When the lung expansion occurs through movement of the lower body, breathing is typically referred to as “deep.”
 Movement of the abdomen with inhalation is seen or felt in deep breathing.
 In shallow breathing and higher lung expansion of rib cage, this is typically not present.